kubernetes/steering/elections.md

 this process by mid-July, planning to kick things off by mid-August.
 This process is articulated in [kubernetes/community/events/elections/README.md].

+### Election officer selection

+The steering committee should choose three election officers, ideally by the following criteria, so as to promote healthy rotation and diversity:

+- election officers must be eligible to vote
+- two election officers should have served before
+- one election officer should have never served before
+- each officer should come from a different company to maintain 1/3 maximal representation

 ### Vacancies

 In the event of a resignation or other loss of a [bootstrap committee member],